jmackraz/baker-house/README.rst

   It interacts with the audio and other devices in the house by the 'hub' service REST API.

+  **STATUS:** It's just a copy of their demo client

 start_iot.sh
   Small shell script to start house_iot.py, passing paramters from the configuration environment variables.

+  **STATUS:** Working

 hub/
   Small RESTful service based on Pyramid and Cornice.
 It uses <name here> python package to control Onkyo/Integra receivers.

+  **STATUS:** Working as a service, with Colander schema validation.
+Omits an OpenAPI 2.0 JSON definition (that's not very useful).
+  Ready to plug in the first couple of calls to actually control my receiver.

 setup_environment_template.sh
   Template for setting up your configuration parameters/secrets as per the `Configuration`_ section above.

+  **STATUS:** Template for all configuration environment variables used at this time.